offmywave011/masterconcrete/Getting-started.md

 ## Add license to AndroidManifest

-Add the following line with license key inside of your `<application>` tag in `AndroidManifest.xml`:
+Add the following line with the provided license key inside of your `<application>` tag in `AndroidManifest.xml`:

     <application ...>